 4) The game requires your team to already be down in order for you to pick up the top cards from the discard pile.

-5) This version of the Hand and Foot card game does not include wild card books, but it does allow you to have up to 3 books for each card (4 thru Ace) face value.
+5) This version of the Hand and Foot card game does not include wild card books.

 No ads.
 And there are no ads, pop-up or otherwise.